schneiderelectricsystemsitaly/bt-seneca-msc/README.md

 The MSC device supports readings and generations.
 Each function corresponds to a CommandType enum value.
 Generations require one or more setpoint, depending on the specific function.

-In all cases, the workflow is the same.

-* Command class
+* Command class is a required parameter to send a command to the meter

 ```js
 // Use the static methods CreateNo/One/TwoSP to initialize a command object